Near Jackson in Hinds County, Mississippi — The American South (East South Central)

 Location.
 32° 28.235′ N, 90° 17.294′ W. Marker is near Jackson, Mississippi, in Hinds County.
 Marker can be reached from U.S. 49 8.8 miles north of Interstate 220, in the median.
+Marker is located in the median at the public "Pocahontas Mound Roadside Park" rest stop.
 Touch for map.
-Marker is located in the median at the public "Pocahontas Mound Roadside Park" rest stop.
 Marker is at or near this postal address: 13831 US Highway 49, Jackson MS 39209, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Environmental Archaeology (a few steps from this marker); The Evolution of the Pocahontas Site (within shouting distance of this marker); Midden: Sifting Through the Trash (about 400 feet away, measured in a direct Landscape Modification in Prehistoric Times (about 700 feet away); a different marker also named Pocahontas Mounds (approx. 0.2 miles away); Osburn Stand (approx. 6 miles away); Old Agency Road (approx. 6.2 miles away); Choctaw Agency (approx. 8.3 miles away).
+At least 8 other markers are within 6 miles of this Environmental Archaeology (a few steps from this marker); The Evolution of the Pocahontas Site (within shouting distance of this marker); Midden: Sifting Through the Trash (about 400 feet away, measured in a direct line); Landscape Modification in Prehistoric Times (about 700 feet away); Ceremonial Mounds Of The Southeast (about 700 feet away); a different marker also named Pocahontas Mounds (approx. 0.2 miles away); Stone Fence Posts Mid-Western Kansas 1880’s (approx. 3.7 miles away); Osburn Stand (approx. 6 miles away).
 Touch for a list and map of all markers in Jackson.